temporalio/data-pipeline-project-python/README.md

 In this tutorial, you'll learn to build a data pipeline that gets the top 10 Hacker New stories and processes the items based on the story ID.
 If the API endpoint is down, the default behavior of the Retry Policy is to retry indefinitely.

+You'll then implement a Schedule to Schedule Workflows on an interval to leverage the automation of running Workflow Executions.

 ## Step 0: Prerequisites